| | | | | | | | | | | | | | | | |

 European Christmas Markets Not to Miss

-Belgium Christmas markets might not be as well known as others in Europe, but Antwerp holds the most beautiful and lively Christmas Market in Belgium.
-It is my favorite of the Belgium Christmas markets, mainly because of its spectacular location.
+Belgium Christmas markets might not be as well-known as others in Europe, but Antwerp holds the most beautiful and lively Christmas Market in Belgium.
+It’s my favorite of the Belgium Christmas markets, mainly because of its spectacular location.

-Antwerp Christmas market is spread over several squares in the old town centre and the nicely lit historic buildings form a fairytale-like setting.
+Antwerp Christmas market is spread over several squares in the old town center.
+The nicely lit historic buildings form a fairytale-like setting.

 Best Christmas Markets in Belgium Antwerp - Kids Are A Trip